glaumar/QRookie/README.md

 > *If you don’t know nix at all, we don’t recommend using this method to install QRookie.*

 > [!WARNING]
-> *More than 3GB of data may be downloaded during first installation*
+> *More than 3GB of data may be downloaded during the first installation*

-1. **install nix:** I recommend using the [graphical installer](https://determinate.systems/posts/graphical-nix-installer/) for installation. （From [here](https://nixcademy.com/2024/01/15/nix-on-macos/) you can find more ways to install nix on MacOS）
+1. **Install nix:** We recommend using the [graphical installer](https://determinate.systems/posts/graphical-nix-installer/) for installation. （From [here](https://nixcademy.com/2024/01/15/nix-on-macos/) you can find more ways to install nix on MacOS）

-2. **install QRookie using flake:**
+2. **Install QRookie using flake:**
 ```shell
 export NIXPKGS_ALLOW_UNSUPPORTED_SYSTEM=1